 Malpighian body: It consists of a blind cup shaped broader end of nephron called Bowman's capsule and bunch of fine blood capillaries called glomerulus.
-The afferent arteriole (arteriole is the finer branch of an artery) enters into the Bowman's capsule and divides into a network of capillaries and comes out of the capsule as efferent arteriole with lesser diameter.
-The bunch of capillaries is called glomerulus.
+The Bowman's capsule and glomerulus together called malpighian capsule or renal capsule.
+Glomerulus develops from afferent arteriole.
+It gives rise to an efferent arteriole.

-• Think why the diameter of the efferent arteriole is smaller than that of afferent arteriole?
+• Think why the diameter of the efferent arteriole is less than that of afferent arteriole?

-Because of the narrower outlet (efferent arteriole) pressure exerts in the glomerulus.
+Because of the narrower out let (efferent arteriole) pressure exerts in the glomerulus.
 It functions as a filtration unit.
-Bowman's capsule which accommodates one glomerulus, is lined by a single layer of squamous epithelial cells called podocyte cells.
+Bowmans capsule which accommodates one glomerulus, is lined by a single layer of squamous epithelial cells called podocyte cells.
 There are fine pores between podocyte cells to allow passage of materials filtered out of glomerulus.